dakrauth/django-vanilla-extract/docs/topics/frequently-asked-questions.md

 ### Won't I lose functionality or flexibility?

-No.  Everything you can do with Django's standard class based views you can also do with `django-vanilla-views`.
+No.  Everything you can do with Django's standard class based views you can also do with `django-vanilla-extract`.
 The migration guides cover all the bits of API that have been removed, and explain how you can easily achieve the same functionality with vanilla views.

 ### Can I still use mixin classes?

 Sure.
-The `django-vanilla-views` package doesn't happen to use mixin classes, but there's no reason you shouldn't do so in your own code.
+The `django-vanilla-extract` package doesn't happen to use mixin classes, but there's no reason you shouldn't do so in your own code.
 Overuse of mixin classes can make for poor style, but when used in moderation they're a powerful and useful tool.

 ### Can I use decorators with Vanilla views?

 Yes.
-Using decorators with `django-vanilla-views` is *exactly* the same as using decorators with Django's regular class-based view.
+Using decorators with `django-vanilla-extract` is *exactly* the same as using decorators with Django's regular class-based view.
 You can [wrap the decorator in the URL conf][urlconf-decorators], like so:

     urlpatterns = patterns('',
         (r'^create-report/', login_required(CreateReportView.as_view())),